 I looked out the airplane window to my left and saw in the distance spires rising out of the Nevada desert.
 Are those granite?
 There, close to the Black Rock Desert (aka home to Burning Man)?
 I looked at my watch to make sure I had enough time before my meeting in Salt Lake City, then banked the plane and descended for a closer look.
 The spires were indeed granite and looked tall enough for some interesting climbing.
 I thought it must be a known area, so I took some photos then banked away towards my meeting.

-Research turned up very little and a photo I posted on the ST “Obscure Nevada” thread didn’t turn up any comments from anyone that knew of it.
-So that settled it.
+Research turned up very little so that settled it.
 Betsy and I had to go to this remote area of Nevada and find out what is really there.

 Betsy and I headed out after work on a Friday, stopping in Reno for dinner and then out into the Nevada wilds.
 We first ran into a rainstorm and flash flood, and wondered why every time recently when we drive into the Nevada desert where it never rains, it rains.